lucasmedeiros-mdx/CodeReview/README.md

 1. **DO** prefer single (conditional) assignments instead of if-else statements.
 1. **DO** use `.Any()` instead of `.Count()` when feasible.
 1. **DO** implement classes or interfaces with a single responsibility.
 If you can't assign a single design pattern to a class, changes are that it is doing more than one thing.
+1. **DO** provide at least one type that is an implementation of an interface.
 1. **DO** use an interface instead of a base class to support multiple implementations.
 1. **DO NOT** use this. unless absolutely necessary.
 1. **DO NOT** use marker interfaces (interfaces with no members).
 If you need to mark a class as having a specific characteristic (marker), in general, use a custom attribute rather than an interface.